-- 19 If either of the teachers who are sharing a position cannot or will not perform his/her share of the duties of the shared 20 position, the remaining teacher shall remain in the position, full time. - Teachers sharing a position shall receive credit for a full year of service for purposes of certificate or license renewal or upgrade and one-half year of service credit for placement on Salary Schedule C.
+- If either of the teachers who are sharing a position cannot or will not perform his/her share of the duties of the shared position, the remaining teacher shall remain in the position, full time. - Teachers sharing a position shall receive credit for a full year of service for purposes of certificate or license renewal or upgrade and one-half (1/2) year of service credit for placement on Salary Schedule C. - 43 5.

-23 5.
 Selection of Educational Support Personnel

 The following provisions shall govern selection of teachers for vacancies in educational support personnel positions, including counselor, school social worker, psychologist, librarian/media specialist, teacher librarian/media specialist, home-school teacher or home-school coordinator.
-Teachers who are properly certificated or licensed for one or more of the above positions, or who expect to be certificated or licensed by August 1, may apply by April 15 for assignment to a position for the following school year.
+Teachers who are properly certificated or licensed for one (1) or more of the above positions, or who expect to be certificated or licensed by August 1, may apply by April 15 for assignment to a position for the following school year.
 Each year the Board shall announce this opportunity to teachers by March 15.
 The announcement shall include the certification or licensure and any other qualifications required for each position.

-One screening panel shall be established for all such positions, convened by the Human Resources Director or his/her designee.
-Alternately, the Human Resources Director or his/her designee may convene separate panels for one or more ESP categories.
+One (1) screening panel shall be established for all such positions, convened by the Human Resources Director or his/her designee.
+Alternately, the Human Resources Director or his/her designee may convene separate panels for one (1) or more ESP categories.
 Each panel shall consist of an equal number of administrators and of practitioners currently serving in such positions who shall be appointed by the Federation.
+The Human Resources Director or his/her designee will provide the names of members of the screening panel and any separate screening panels by January 15.